AK-Developorama/ecommerce-ECandles/README.md

 ### Intro

-My goal was to help out a friend and her sustainable candle business, using both React and the Shopify API.
+My goal was to help out a client and her sustainable candle business, using both React and the Shopify API.

-So I have created a private Shopify app and linked my React project to it thru the API and Shopify buy.
+So I have created a private Shopify app and linked my React project to it thru the API and Shopify buy package.

 ### Live Site